vickidecastro/racial-disparities-education-US/README.md

 ## Data Analysis
 We decided to do a cluster analysis for each state using high school graduation rate, average SAT test score, average AP test score, and percentage of chronically absent students.
-We used
+We used these variables as we could access them across states, CB data is consistent, and because they are common indicators of educational performance across the board.